Get results. Guaranteed.

 Ahmed: Tampa LSAT course instructor

-...my final year of medical school, hoping to soon become a pediatrician (I love kids).
+...final year of medical school, hoping to soon become a pediatrician (I love kids).
 I am passionate about learning and teaching any subject.
 I have always been inclined towards teaching, whether involving unraveling a previously mysterious mathematical concept, or breaking down the fundamental components of a jump shot, I live for the look of joy and excitement on a student's face when everything clicks.
-There is beauty in simplicity, and understanding complex ideas with...
+There is beauty in simplicity, and understanding complex ideas with simple...

 Education & Certification